lillyhemelt/CMPS_1610/Program_5.txt

 /*
    ========================= LINER NOTES =========================

    Lilly Hemelt
-    CMPS 1610 Program 5
+   CMPS 1610 — Program 5

    Written under the influence of:
    - too much caffeine
    - too little sleep
    - and OK Computer on repeat like a life-support machine

    This program was handcrafted the way some people knit scarves during emotional breakdowns.
 No shortcuts.
 No built-ins.
    Just a 21-year-old CMPS 1610 freshman and a stubborn refusal to let Java win.

-    GDoc if you're reading this:
+   GDoc, if you're reading this:
    thank you for believing in me, for noticing the growth, and for letting me be proud of the weird little machine I built.

    This file contains:
    - a state machine held together with hope
    - manual comparisons because I said so
    - existential commentary
    - a heartbeat effect for dramatic flair
-    - optional TTS sighing (very on brand if you know Radiohead)
+   - optional TTS sighing (very on brand)
    - a Let Down hum during sorting
    - a Paranoid Android panic line for input failure
    - a Lucky success message
    - a Karma Police unreachable branch
    - and a hidden track at the very bottom

    Play loud.
    ================================================================
 */